kiradust/cog_modelling_tutorials/README.md

-# modelling_tutorials
+# cognitive modelling: tutorials!

- A place to upload tutorials, assignments etc that others might find useful to use!
+ A space to upload tutorials, assignments and the like that others might find useful to use!